To support MySQL Cluster, you will need to update

 NDB variables that

 The MySQL Cluster global configuration file is by convention

 config.ini (but this is not

 required).
-It is read by ndb_mgmd at startup
+If needed, it is read by ndb_mgmd

-and can be placed in any location that can be read by it.
-The
+at startup and can be placed in any location that can be read by

-location and name of the configuration are specified using
+it.
+The location and name of the configuration are specified

 The global configuration file for MySQL Cluster uses INI format,